Vietnam.vn - Nền tảng quảng bá Việt Nam

 Công LuậnCông Luận28/02/2024

-The law, which was expected to come into effect in July last year, would ban the sale of tobacco products to people born after January 1, 2009, and force manufacturers to reduce the nicotine content of their products.
+The law, which was supposed to come into effect in July last year, would ban the sale of tobacco products to people born after January 1, 2009, and force manufacturers to reduce the nicotine content of their products.
 Notably, the number of tobacco retailers would also be cut by 90%.

 The new coalition government elected in October quickly confirmed the repeal would take place on Tuesday, allowing the law to be removed without a public consultation.